Extradition Lawyer in Spain

 After years of working within the European Union, I have first-hand experience of how criminal courts operate both inside and outside Europe, and how they coordinate through international cooperation mechanisms such as Extradition and the European Arrest Warrant.

-I now use that knowledge to support clients of any nationality in situations of utmost urgency.
-My commitment is clear: to use every available legal mechanism to try to stop your surrender, whatever the circumstances may be:
+I now use that knowledge to stand by clients of any nationality when time is against them.
+My commitment is simple: to use every legal mechanism within my reach to try to stop your surrender, whatever your situation:

 - — Detained at an airport, port or border due to an international alert.